ashenafee/LoadrFX/README.md

 ## Disclaimer

 Loadr is a tool for downloading videos from MyMedia and YouTube.
+It uses [ffmpeg](https://ffmpeg.org/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) which provide the basis of the download functionality.
 I am not responsible for any copyright infringement.
 Additionally, I am not responsible for any inappropriate use of this tool, and I am not responsible for any loss of data or other damages.
 What this tool does is off the input of the end-user, and not the developer.
 Use at your own risk.